Whitetigerswt/server_communication/README.md

 What is this?
 -------
-an .ASI mod I worked on for about 3-4 days over a year ago, I couldn't find any other developers interested in helping me, so I lost interest and burried the source. don't know why is it not posted.
+an .ASI mod I worked on for about 3-4 days over a year ago, What it does is allows the server to control .dat files that the client runs. only a few .dat files were supported.
+I couldn't find any other developers interested in helping me, so I lost interest and burried the source. don't know why is it not posted.
 There is a more promising alternative available here: https://github.com/BJIADOKC/samp-addon

 old video demonstrating the mod: http://www.youtube.com/watch?v=2R5JWkXeFvQ